theMHD-120/MicroLab-Spring2025/README.md

 - RGB lighting with user-controlled remote control
   - Remote control is done via an HTML page
   - ESP32 as a web server can be in Access Point (AP) and Station modes
-  - To view the output results of this test, click here
+  - To view the output result of this test, click here

 <br />